Woods: I use only local woods from my region, sycamore mapple, spruce, pear tree, alder, lime tree, boxwood.

 piezo sensors withe cable outputs.

-The preamp is for de 4 piezo or magnetic inputs, with 1 mixed output, and 4 output on special cable.
+4 to 8 magnetic inputs, and 4 to 8 output on special cable.

 Hermeline: see magnetic sensors below melodic strings